sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

 1. manually using the command-line
 1. using a helper plugin: [Sketch Notarizing Assistant](https://github.com/abynim/sketch-notarizing-assistant)

 ## 1. Use `skpm`

-1. Open or create a new `.skpmrc` file next to your plugin's `package.json` and add the notarization setting:
+1. Open or create a new `.skpmrc` file next to your plugin’s `package.json` and add the notarization setting:

    ```yaml
    notarization: